lowell house guide

 The pool is cleaned and maintained every Monday and Friday.
 The technician will let themselves into the gate located through the carport.
 Pool heating is available for $80/day (actual cost, no markup).
 If you would like the pool heated during your stay, let us know.
 It takes ~24 hours to reach full heat.
 Most people prefer to have the pool heated during the winter months (October-April) if they plan on enjoying that amenity.
 In the desert, dirt/sand debris can sometimes make their way into the pool and/or under the spa lid.
 Please let us know if either needs services outside of the Monday/Friday pool maintenance days.
 The landscaper comes once a week to take care of the landscaping.

 There are two bikes available for use on the side of the house.
 Just take the bikes through the house to the front door.
 The lock code is 45870 for both locks.
 Helmets and a pump are located next to the bikes.
+Make sure to test the bike to ensure it’s in working order prior to riding.
 Use these at your own risk.

 If you’d like to do laundry during your stay, feel free to use the washer and dryer located in the hallway.
 Please make sure to leave the doors to the washer/dryer cabinet open while in use.
 Detergent is located in the adjacent cabinet.